Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson1.md

     ```
     User > Which stocks do you recommend buying for moderate growth?
+    ```

+    You will receive a similar response

         Assistant > Ah, the magical world of stock picking!
 Imagine walking into a buffet, and instead of loading your plate with mystery meat, you're strategically choosing the tastiest, most promising dishes.
 Here are a few general menus to consider, with a sprinkle of fun:

         1. **Tech Tango** - Think companies that dance to the tune of innovation!
 Look for firms diving into AI or cloud computing.
 They're like the cool kids at the financial disco.

         2. **Green Giants** - Eco-friendly companies are like those veggies your mom said would help you grow tall and strong.
 Renewable energy stocks might just add some height to your portfolio.

         3. **Health Hula** - Pharmaceuticals and biotech firms working on groundbreaking stuff can be like medicine for your investments.
 Just remember, there's always a bit of a twirl and spin with these.

         4. **Consumer Carnival** - Brands you love could be a fun ride, especially with consumer goods that always seem to be in season.

         5. **Financial Fiesta** - Banks or fintech companies can be like salsa on your stock tacos—adding a bit of spice and zing!

         Remember, always research like you're planning the perfect vacation and balance your choices like you balance a pizza with just the right amount of toppings.
 And of course, consult a real-world financial oracle before making any big moves.
 Bon appétit in the stock market buffet!
-    ```